YonashA/YonashA/README.md

 <h2>I'm Jonasz Adamski! <img src="https://user-images.githubusercontent.com/97128701/171836461-a8b868ab-d6b1-4191-89e6-7bf92ad6ba32.png" width="40" height="40"></h2>
-<p>I’m a man with many passions, constantly exploring new horizons, quick learner and creative in everything I do.
-I work for one of the greatest, biggest and innovative <a href="https://www.ibm.com/">companies in the World</a> as a Senior Managing Consultant for Finance Transformation.
-I’ve built my career on a few important principles: be productive and innovative, take on new challenges, put my heart into it and never stop!</p>

 <p><img src="https://user-images.githubusercontent.com/97128701/171843540-9ee69c7f-93bd-4fac-9e95-ae1e756b0562.png" width="10" height="10">     I'm not a professional programmer (but who knows, someday...)</p>